cascadiajs/2014.cascadiajs.com/Organizing-routes-in-Express-Apps_pvenkatakrishnan.md

 * Mounting sub apps to handle specific route/ route families.
 * Using express-namespace / express-enrouten like modules to organize routes.

-In this presentation I will demonstrate how:
+In this presentation I will demonstrate:

 * Without organization, apps can become maintenance hell,
-* Using above suggestions, teams writing bloated apps can achieve developer joy.
+* How to use above suggestions to transform into a cleaner app, so that teams writing bloated apps can achieve developer joy.

 ##Speaker Bio